RealYukiSan/learn-linux/README.md

 LABEL limnux
 	MENU LABEL Limnux ayooo
 	LINUX /boot/bzImage
-	APPEND root=/dev/sda rw
+	APPEND root=/dev/sda1 console=ttyS0 rw
 EOF
 sudo cp -v /usr/lib/syslinux/bios/{vesamenu.c32,libutil.c32,libcom32.c32}  /mnt/usb/boot/syslinux
 ```

-replace the root kernel parameter with PARTUUID if you want to use it with usb flash drive
+delete the console and replace the root kernel parameter with PARTUUID if you want to use it with usb flash drive

 and the last thing, copy the compiled kernel into `/boot` directory